-This vehicle is equipped with a Key Ignition Park Interlock which requires the shift lever to be in PARK before the ignition switch can be turned to the OFF position.
-The key fob can only be removed from the ignition when the ignition is in the OFF position, and the shift lever is locked in PARK whenever the ignition switch is in the OFF position.
+This vehicle is equipped with a Key Ignition Park Interlock which requires the transmission to be in PARK before the engine can be turned off.
+This helps the driver avoid inadvertently leaving the vehicle without placing the transmission in PARK.

+This system also locks the transmission in PARK whenever the ignition switch is in the OFF position.